-A HITA Master Inspector shall promote the home inspection industry, counsel, encourage and offer guidance to all Members of said Association.
-A HITA Master Inspector shall always conduct oneself in such a manner as to project honesty and integrity to all.
+A HITA Master Inspector shall promote the home inspection industry, counsel, encourage and offer guidance to all members of the Home Inspectors of Tennessee Association.
+A HITA Master Inspector shall always conduct themselves in a manner as to project honesty, integrity and professionalism.

 Section 5: Affiliate Members